QBDI/QBDI/README.rst

     cd build
     ../cmake/config/config-linux-X86_64.sh

-If the build script warns you of missing dependencies for your platform (in the case of a first compilation), or if you want to rebuild them, execute the following commands::
+If the build script warns you about missing dependencies for your platform (in the case of a first compilation), or if you want to rebuild them, execute the following commands::

     make llvm